MontiCore/montithings/generators/cd2proto/documentation/README.md

 ```

 And used the resulting ```.proto``` to serialize data, inside an architecture, that was running both MontiThings behaviour (C++) and __handwritten__ Python code.
 More details on this can be found in the corresponding project.

 ## Conclusion
-In this small document we presented our work of the last few months and gave a short introduction to the
+In this document we presented our work of the last few months and gave a short introduction to the
 technologies used and presented the main work of this module, the `cd2proto` generator.
 We would like to emphasize here again, that this module, although being evaluated
 in MontiThings, is independent of it and can be used in any project that wants to use protocol buffers generated from
 class diagrams.

 In short, this generator takes a class diagram file (`.cd`) and generates a Protobuf file (`.proto`) from it.
+From this `.proto` file, methods to serialize and deserialize data within the defined data structures can be generated in a target language of choice using the corresponding Protobuf compiler.
+The main advantage for our purposes was that we can generate into different languages, and enable cross language support for applications.

+## Future Work
+As mentioned in the **Limitations** section, cyclic